monsoonmaelstrom/book2/book2.md

 “Maybe.
 Did you convince anyone to let you up in the rigging,” he asks a bit louder.

-“How did you know?”
-I ask.
+“How did you know that’s what I was doing?”

 Liam laughs.
 “You said the room was claustrophobic and then practically ran up to the deck.
 What else would you possibly be doing?”